antaldaniel/greendeal/content/post/2021-06-18-gold-without-rush/index.md

 authors = ["daniel_antal"]

-tags = ["open-data", "open-science", "regional data", "sub-national data", "R", "data collection"]
+tags = ["open-data", "open-science", "R", "data collection"]

 summary = "If open data is the new gold, why even those who release fail to reuse it?
 We created an open collaboration of data curators and open-source developers to dig into novel open data sources and/or increase the usability of existing ones.
 We transform reproducible research software into research- as-service."